abhiTronix/vidgear/docs/help/screengear_faqs.md

 &nbsp;

-## I'm only familiar with OpenCV, how to get started with PiGear API?
+## I'm only familiar with OpenCV, how to get started with ScreenGear API?

 **Answer:** First, see [Switching from OpenCV](../../switch_from_cv/#switching-videocapture-apis), then go through [ScreenGear doc](../../gears/screengear/overview/).
 Still in doubt, then ask us on [Gitter ➶](https://gitter.im/vidgear/community) Community channel.